newmediadenver/drupal-lamp/README.md

 ------------
 There are two requirements that you need to manage before you can begin.
 * You need to install virtualbox https://www.virtualbox.org/wiki/Downloads
-* You need to install vagrant 1.4.0 or greater http://www.vagrantup.com/downloads.html
+* You need to install vagrant 1.4.3. http://www.vagrantup.com/download-archive/v1.4.3.html

 Installation Simple:
 ------------